New liability management framework

 Why change was needed

 Liability management in the oil and gas sector aims to reduce the number of inactive sites (wells, facilities, and pipelines) over time.
 Inactive wells, specifically, are wells that haven't produced and have been idle for 6 or 12 months based on the well classification.
 However, closure work has not kept pace with the steady growth of the number of inactive wells.
-While the recent economic downturn has played a factor, even during times of prosperity, the amount of closure work has often lagged behind.
-There were approximately 84 000 inactive wells in the province in 2018, 95 000 in 2019, 98 000 in 2020, and 92 000 in 2021.
-While the 2020 and 2021 totals are similar, it is clear that how we manage liability has not slowed the growth of inactive sites.
+While past economic downturns are a factor, even during times of prosperity, the amount of closure work has often lagged behind.
+The well status graph on the AER Data Hub shows the current and historical number of inactive wells in the province.

 Regulatory changes to implement the new framework